Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

-The proper way to raise a deprecation warning is to use the ``warn`` function from the `warnings module <https://docs.python.org/3/library/warnings.html>`__ in the python standard library.
+The proper way to raise a deprecation warning is to use the ``warn`` function from the `warnings module <https://docs.python.org/3/library/warnings.html>`__ in the Python standard library.
 The warning category class should be a ``DeprecationWarning``.
 An example would be::

  import warnings